Polymer/old-docs-site/docs/start/getting-the-code.md

 **Note:** For information about installing elements from the Core and Paper element collection, see [Using elements](/docs/start/using-elements.html).

-**Note:** The PolymerLabs github repo contains a number of unsupported elements that are either experimental or deprecated.
+**Note:** The PolymerLabs GitHub repo contains a number of unsupported elements that are either experimental or deprecated.
 In particular, the `polymer-elements` and `polymer-ui-elements` collections represent earlier work superseded by the {{site.project_title}} Core elements and Paper elements.